Best Company Structure in India for Foreign Businesses: 2026 Decision Guide

 The LLP is worth considering only for professional services firms with specific structuring needs.
 Branch and Liaison Offices are niche structures suited for regulated industries or market assessment phases.

-How PGA & Co.
-Can Help
+How India Company Setup Can Help

 We advise foreign companies on the right entry structure based on their sector, business model, and investment horizon.
 Our team of CAs, Company Secretaries, and international tax specialists handles end-to-end setup and ongoing compliance.